ionic-team/stencil-site/src/docs/framework-integration/react.md

 If the build is successful, you’ll see the new generated file in your React component library at the location specified by the `proxiesFile` argument.

 ### Add the Components to your React Component Library's Entry File

-> If you are using Ionic's React template, skip this section.

 In order to make the generated files available within your React component library and its consumers, you’ll need to export everything from within your entry file - commonly the `src/index.ts` file.
 To do this, you’ll write: